 Born in 1926, Elizabeth was the daughter of King George V’s second son, and had little expectation of succeeding to the throne until her uncle, King Edward VIII, abdicated in 1936 to marry the divorced American socialite Wallis Simpson.
 After the death of her father, King George VI, 25-year-old Elizabeth was called upon to assume the throne, beginning a momentous reign.
-In February 2022, the United Kingdom kicked off a series of celebrations for the queen's Platinum Jubilee—marking 70 years of her service to the British Commonwealth.
+In February 2022, the United Kingdom staged a series of celebrations for the queen's Platinum Jubilee—marking 70 years of her service to the British Commonwealth.

 1. Queen Elizabeth II's Coronation - June 2, 1953

 Held at Westminster Abbey, Elizabeth’s coronation ceremony was the first to be broadcast live on television.
 Some 27 million people in the United Kingdom (out of a total population of 36 million) watched the ceremony, and 11 million more listened on the radio.
 Afterward, some 3 million people lined the route as the queen and her entourage made their slow procession back to Buckingham Palace.

 READ MORE: Queen Elizabeth II's Reign: Then and Now

 2. First State Visit to West Germany - 1965